d-language-server/dls/README.md

     }
     ```

-DLS may or may not work with other editors.
-Given the editor-neutral nature of the LSP, it should work, but given the somewhat buggy nature of DLS, it should have some weird quirks.
+DLS should work with other editors, but it may have some quirks.
 If it's not working with your editor of choice, [submit an issue](https://github.com/d-language-server/dls/issues/new)!

 ## Installing

 You can run `dub fetch dls` and then `dub run dls:bootstrap` to install dls.
-The second command will output a path to a symbolic link that will always point to the latest DLS executable.
+The second command will output a path that will always point to the latest DLS executable.
-DLS will offer updates as they come, and update the symbolic link accordingly.
+DLS will automatically update itself whenever a new version is out.

 ## Client side configuration